 Example 2: Lindisfarne, Holy Island to, or from, Melrose.
 Day time 1-4 passengers.
 Metered fare: £78.15 *.

 Example 3: Melrose to Newcastle International Airport.
 Day time 1-4 passengers.
 Metered fare: £114.45 * which does not include the drop off charge.

 * Source: AA route planner and Google maps used in conjunction with the official Scottish Borders taxi tariff sheet.

-Jim's Melrose taxi will apply a 20% surcharge over his standard rate but only for any journey that is started and completed totally within these hours.
+Jim's Melrose taxi will apply a 20% surcharge over his standard rate, but only for any journey that is both started and completed within these hours.

 Preferred method of contact is through the use of quotation form for booking or journey enquiries.

 Once a quote request has been responded to it will come with my direct contact telephone number in order to allow for any further questions you may have.

 Every quotation is tailored to your request, and I could not begin to do so when behind the wheel.

 Accurate pricing demands that I am sitting at my desk with access to the tools I need to achieve that result.